-Summary of U.S. - Uzbekistan IPR Issues: In November 1993, Uzbekistan and the United States signed a bilateral Trade Agreement (in force, January 13, 1994).
+Summary of U.S. - Uzbekistan IPR Issues: In November 1993, Uzbekistan and the United States signed a Bilateral Trade Agreement (in force, January 13, 1994).
 The agreement conferred Normal Trade Relations (then known as "Most Favored Nation") status on Uzbekistan, in exchange for Uzbekistan agreeing to adopt critical IPR legal reforms, and to comply with international copyright treaty norms.
-Unfortunately, over eighteen years after the 1994 Trade Agreement, some of the most basic protections continue to be denied right holders in Uzbekistan.
-For example, since Uzbekistan is still not a member of the Geneva Phonograms Convention, it does not provide any protection or rights for U.S. or other foreign sound recordings.
+Unfortunately, over nineteen years after the 1994 Trade Agreement, some of the most basic protections continue to be denied rights holders in Uzbekistan.
+For example, since Uzbekistan is still not a member of the Geneva Phonograms Convention or the WPPT, it does not provide any protection or rights for U.S. or other foreign sound recordings.
 Further, it does not protect pre-existing foreign works prior to 2005 as a result of a reservation it made when it joined the Berne Convention (in contravention to that Convention and the 1994 Trade Agreement).

-In April 2011, the U.S. Trade Representative, in announcing Uzbekistan's retention on the Watch List, noted ongoing concerns because Uzbekistan "has yet to fully implement its IPR-related commitments under the 1994 United States-Uzbekistan Trade Agreement.
-Uzbekistan's copyright law contains a number of gaps, and does not provide protection for preexisting works or for U.S. and other foreign sound recordings.
-Uzbekistan has also not joined the Geneva Phonograms Convention.
-While enforcement has improved slightly, criminal penalties for IPR infringement are not sufficient to deter further infringement.
-Additionally, amendments are needed to provide enforcement officials, including Customs officials, with ex officio authority to initiate investigations and enforcement actions."
+In April 2012, the U.S. Trade Representative, in announcing Uzbekistan's retention on the Watch List, noted ongoing concerns "regarding the lack of copyright protection for pre-existing works and for U.S. and foreign sound recordings" and the need to join the Berne Convention, the Geneva Phonograms Convention (both obligations of the 1994 United States-Uzbekistan Trade Agreement), and the WIPO Internet Treaties.
+"Uzbekistan should also increase penalties for IPR violations and ensure that its law enforcement authorities have ex officio authority to initiate investigations and enforcement actions."
+The statement did also note (with optimism) the establishment of a new Agency for Intellectual Property intended to "improve the enforcement of IPR laws."

 As a result of its ongoing failures to improve its IPR regime, IIPA continues to recommend that the U.S. Government should deny Uzbekistan trade benefits and preferences including its eligibility to participate in the Generalized System of Preferences (GSP) program, because Uzbekistan is not providing the statutorily mandated "adequate and effective" copyright protection and enforcement under its present IPR regime.